sanyuan0704/island.js/docs/en/guide/getting-started.md

 yarn dev
 ```

-Island will start a development server at http://localhost:5173.
+Island will start a development server at <http://localhost:5173>.

+If you use the `create-island` cli to create a project, you will see a page with a navigation bar and contents (like this document).
+If you choose to create a project manually, you will see `Hello World` printed on the page.
+This means that you have successfully started the development server of Island.js.

 ## 3. Build for production